lowRISC/opentitan/doc/rm/register_tool/index.md

          validbits: "12"
          swaccess: "ro"
          desc: '''
-               The 64 entry fifo is mapped into the low 12-bits of each regwidth bit wide word.
+               The 64 entry FIFO is mapped into the low 12-bits of each regwidth bit wide word.
            '''
       }